osalvador/ReplicaDB/docs/user-guide.md

 ```

 <br>
-### 3.3 Selecting the Data to Import
+### 3.3 Selecting the Data to Replicate

-ReplicaDB typically imports data in a table-centric fashion.
+ReplicaDB typically replciate data in a table-centric fashion.
 Use the `--source-table` argument to select the table to replicate.
 For example, `--source-table employees`.
 This argument can also identify a `VIEW` or other table-like entity in a database.

 By default, all columns within a table are selected for replication.
 You can select a subset of columns and control their ordering by using the `--source-columns` argument.
-This should include a comma-delimited list of columns to import.
+This should include a comma-delimited list of columns to replicate.
 For example: `--source-columns "name,employee_id,jobtitle"`.

-You can control which rows are imported by adding a SQL `WHERE` clause to the import statement.
+You can control which rows are replicated by adding a SQL `WHERE` clause to the statement.
 By default, ReplicaDB generates statements of the form `SELECT <column list> FROM <table name>`.
 You can append a `WHERE` clause to this with the `--sourece-where` argument.
 For example: `--source-where "id > 400"`.
-Only rows where the `id` column has a value greater than 400 will be imported.
+Only rows where the `id` column has a value greater than 400 will be replicated.

 <br>
-### 3.4 Free-form Query Imports
+### 3.4 Free-form Query Replications

 ReplicaDB can also replicate the result set of an arbitrary SQL query.
 Instead of using the `--sourece-table`, `--sourece-columns` and `--source-where` arguments, you can specify a SQL statement with the `--sourece-query` argument.